SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 ## Context

-Some standards provided by the SCS project will talk about or require procedures to backup resources or have redundancy for resources.
+Some standards provided by the SCS project will talk about or require procedures to back up resources or have redundancy for resources.
 This decision record should discuss, which failure threats are CSP-facing and will classify them into several levels.
 In consequence these levels should be used in standards concerning redundancy or failure-safety.

 ## Decision

-First there needs to be an overview about possible failure cases in infrastructures as well as their probability of occurance and the damage they may cause:
+First there needs to be an overview about possible failure cases in infrastructures as well as their probability of occurrence and the damage they may cause:

 | Failure Case | Probability | Consequences |
 |----|-----|----|